 To become a Florida notary, you must purchase a four-year, $7,500 Florida notary bond and pay the state filling fee.
 The cost of the bond is only $40.00, and the state filling fee is $39.00.
 Both can be purchase at the American Association of Notaries' website https://www.floridanotaries.com/how-to-become-a-florida-notary/.
-You also need a Florida notary stamp (prices vary based on the notary stamp you select).
+You also need a Florida notary stamp (prices will vary based on the notary stamp you select).
 Please visit https://www.floridanotaries.com/notary-stamps for notary stamps and supplies.

 How long does it take to become a Florida notary public?

 If your notary application is completed correctly and all other requirements are met, it usually takes about two to three weeks for the Florida Secretary of State to approve the application and mail your notary public commission certificate to your bonding agency.

 What is the length of a Florida notary commission?